-(b) Foreign Currency Risk
+(b) Foreign currency risk

-The Company does not operates internationally and as the Company has not obtained any foreign currency loans and also doesn't have any foreign currency trade payables and foreign receivables outstanding therefore, the company is not exposed to any foreign exchange risk.
+The Company does not operates internationally and as the Company has not obtained any foreign currency loans, and also doesn't have any foreign currency trade payables and foreign receivables outstanding therefore, the company is not exposed to any foreign exchange risk.

-Price Risk
+(c) Price Risk

-The company exposure to price risk arises from investments in various schemes of mutual funds.
-These investments are actively traded in the market and are held for Chartecod short period of time.
+The company exposure to price risk arises from investments in mutual fund at the current year end.
+These investments are actively traded in the market and are held for short period of time.

 II.
-Credit Risk
+Credit risk